stavrosdro/angular-demo-app/README.md

 # AngularDemoApp

 In this article we will create a new Angular project and we will configure eslint, prettier and husky.
-Linters and git hooks are necessary fot both personal and company projects.
+Linters and git hooks are necessary for both personal and company projects.
 I will use a fresh VSCode installation without a ton of extensions (only prettier is actually needed).

-Most of users have a local installation of Node.js in a Windows machine, so I will follow the exact same approach, but as a Docker enthousiast I will provide the equivalent commands.
+Most of users have a local installation of Node.js in a Windows machine, so I will follow the exact same approach, but as a Docker enthusiast I will provide the equivalent commands.
 If you use a [docker development environment](https://medium.com/@stavrosdro/docker-development-environment-angular-full-guide-a38ee34fb651), as I do, you will have the same results.

 After the following steps we will be ready to: